youssriaboelseod/neural-network-designer/readme.md

 Web application using django user- login and registration system.

 ## How it works?
- Application is created to design neural networks what is a part of artificial intelligence.
+ Application is created to design neural networks what in fact is a large part of artificial intelligence.
   This program were developed to help and improve AI results using computational intelligence, exactly metaheuristic algorithms.
  To improve or even create new networks I have used algorithm- simulated annealing( SA).
 But how does it really work ?
  So it is an algorithm based on initial solution that in given time trying to improve it, by mutating model structure.